 Bottomless mimosas and bloodies

-On the topic of boozing, there are a ton of all-you-can-drink mimosa and bloody mary deals at Las Vegas restaurants, most coinciding with the brunch menu.
+On the topic of boozing, there are a ton of all-you-can-drink mimosa and bloody mary deals at Las Vegas restaurants, most are offered as part of a brunch menu.

-Recover from your bachelorette decisions the previous night by slowly ramping up your BAC.
+Recover from your poor decisions the previous night by slowly ramping up your BAC.
 Here is a complete list of where you can find bottomless mimosas in Vegas.

 Unlimited Drinks on the High Roller